 This is a great novelist award if you have a completed book to submit!
 The Bath Novel Award is an international annual prize for emerging novelists, open worldwide.
 Entry closes on 31st May, and for a chance to win you must submit a single document which includes the opening of your novel up to a maximum word count of 5,000 words (the entire novel must be at least 50,000 words long), along with a one-page synopsis.

-Unlike many competitions, entries aren’t limited to unpublished work: the novel you enter may be unpublished, self-published or independently published.
+Unlike many writing contests, entries aren’t limited to unpublished work: the novel you enter may be unpublished, self-published or independently published.
 However, if you have accepted an offer of publication with an advance for either the novel you’re submitting or any other novel then sadly you’re not eligible.

-With annual prizes for novels, flash fiction, short stories, memoir and poetry, The Bridport is one of the most prestigious.
+With annual prizes for novels, flash fiction, short stories, memoir and poetry, The Bridport is one of the most prestigious writing contests around.

 For the Peggy Chapman-Andrew First Novel Award, they ask for 5,000–8,000 words plus a 300-word synopsis.
 The novel does not have to be finished, though if you’re shortlisted you’ll need to submit 30,000 words.